 - Brief managers on the potential mental health implications of COVID-19 and their specific roles and responsibilities in relation to supporting staff.

 - Communicate regularly on wellbeing and mental health support, wherever possible supported by activities that encourage physical, mental, financial and social wellbeing.

 - Provide mental health awareness-raising activities – work towards a culture where is acceptable to talk about and seek support for poor mental health.

+Support for employees throughout redundancy situations, including those involved in undertaking them, along with manager guidance and training, should be provided.
 The CIPD has a range of guidance on supporting health and wellbeing in the workplace, available on the wellbeing topic page.

 You can also download the workshop materials provided here to run a briefing session for people managers on mental health and wellbeing.

 Where the signs and symptoms of poor mental health and well-being are well understood at all levels within an organisation, it can support early intervention and the opportunity to take early action to prevent the situation escalating.
 Sharing information about mental health can also enable employees to identify signs, especially early ones, in themselves and seek support.